xquery/curlpipe/README.md

 Running cmake requires access to the internet to pull down dependencies.
 This is problematic  approach for those wishing to build on a standalone machine off the network (tracked as [issue 1](https://github.com/xquery/curlpipe/issues/1))

-The build will complain if there are other common dependencies missing from your platform (ex. openssl).
+The build should complain if any other dependencies are missing (ex. openssl).
+Please review third party [dependencies](#dependencies) for any other build requirements.

 ### Testing